 Monthly Tech-Tip | No tracking!
 No ads! |

-To make casting slip you need to understand deflocculation and have a good propeller mixer.
+To make casting slip you need to understand deflocculation and have a good propeller mixer (with fine-grained speed control, able to run for at least 15 minutes, with enough power and a good propeller).
 If you are already buying a premixed powder then shifting toward your own recipe will be much easier.
-Making your own affords flexibility.
-Commercial stoneware or porcelain casting slips will almost certainly have a recipe similar to that discussed on this page.
+Making your own affords flexibility and opens many doors.
+Commercial stoneware or porcelain casting slips will almost certainly have a recipe similar to that discussed below.

-Ball clay: All ball clays are highly plastic and thus not good for casting.
+- Ball clay: All ball clays are highly plastic, they slow down casting and have less fired whiteness.
 A few larger particle size ones are available and producers target them to casting.
 Use one of those.
-White-burning ones are generally less plastic, thus more suitable.
+White-burning ones are generally less plastic, thus more likely to be suitable.

-Bentonite: At most, only 1% is likely needed.
+- Bentonite: At most, only 1% is likely needed (if at all).
 Get one that is processed to at least 200 mesh.

 L4807 Recipe for Cone 6 (using the most suitable materials in the US)